kraudy/ibmi_os/README.md

 The control language provides a consistent interface to all system functions.
 Thus, a programmer can tailor solutions using system functions without the end user or operator seeing what is being executed.
 The control language provides rich function and a consistent set of terminology and syntax.
 User-written commands can also be created.
 Most commands can be executed interactively, in a compiled CL program, or in a high-level language program.
 The ease of using CL and its rich function make it a productivity aid for programmers.
 CL programs allow the use of variables, error handling and access to the database.
 Programming functions include reading and writing to a display or database file, IF/THEN/ELSE logic, calling or being called from another program, and so on.

-## DB2

-Integrated DB2 Relational Database

-DB2/400 is a relational database by design but may be viewed by users in terms of either a relational model or a file model, depending on choice of interface (This is very important, like the F page of RPG programs see the database as files).
-Those choosing the relational model see tables and views while those using the file model see physical and logical files.
-The data resides in tables or physical files but may be seen in different sequences, with omissions or additions in logical views.

-> The same copy of data may be shared by applications using file and database interfaces.

-The AS/400 system can be used for both traditional, transaction processing and decision support and data warehousing applications.
-This means you can actually use Bussines intelligency (BI) with you Power.

-Integration also allows the database commands and display interfaces to have a look and feel that is consistent with the rest of the system.
-This allows the database to exploit new system functions and hardware for improved availability, recovery, security, concurrency, and performance as they are introduced.

-Access Paths:
-Access paths may be defined for files to allow access in either keyed or arrival sequence order

-Support is provided for embedded static, dynamic, and extended dynamic SQL.

-Journal entries (i.e., records of database changes) can be searched and viewed interactively, and may be retrieved by a user program for further processing or analysis.
-This can lead to improved security and/or database integrity and is also an important component or open access to the database.

-Stored procedures:
-Provides the ability to distribute the application workloads between clients and servers.
-The ability to split an application program by executing the processing logic on the server and the presentation logic on the client can provide increased performance over traditional requester access.
-These improvements can be dramatic for applications requiring intermediate processing of data, which can be performed at the server locally, instead of remotely at the client.

-Triggers:
-Provides for automatic program/procedure execution, based on user-specified rules, before and/or after database modifications.

-X/Open Call Level Interface to SQL:
-Support of the X/Open standard for an SQL Call Level Interface (CLI) allows users to easily access DB2 for OS/400 SQL functions directly from high-level languages (HLL) without performing an SQL precompile.
-This standard CLI support also allows SQL access from languages such as C++ that currently do not have another SQL interface or precompiler.

-Multiple-level concurrency control:
-Provides read stability, cursor stability, uncommitted read, and no commit isolation levels with row-level locking to support large numbers of users in complex application scenarios.

-Advanced SQL optimizer:
-Converts SQL requests into optimally efficient database access methods using proven mathematical rules as well as query specific cost estimates.
-Optimal performance is maintained over time by the automatic rebind feature, which redetermines access methods based upon changes to the database objects and statistics.

-Explain function:
-Examines and reports the access method used by individual SQL queries.
-The output can be examined to determine whether the access method generated for the query could be improved by query and/or database changes.

-Data Warehouse:
-The AS/400 system and DB2 Multisystem for OS/400 provide a scalable solution for data warehousing that spans from the smallest datamart to the largest enterprise data warehouse
-Data Mining is a key technology in allowing a business to take full advantage of the information that is hidden in their data.
-Data Mining is the automated discovery of useful information held within large amounts of transaction data

 ## IBM Highlights

 * Single Integrated Operating System for all models